mathewj1324/Ryanair-Automation-Project/Cucumber_Test_Automation_Framework-master/Cucumber_Test_Automation_Framework-master/README.md

 # Introduction
 ## Consider the following user story:
-As a client I want to search for a product and add to the shopping cart of www.Amazon.com.
+As a customer I want to book a flight and add to the shopping cart of https://www.ryanair.com/ie/en.
-And User should be asked to login when user proceeds to check out the product from shopping cart.

 Based on the above user story, to automate the end to end testing, Cucumber test automation framework is developed using java and selenium
 # What makes the cucumber Test automation Framework a robust one?